Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data

-More generally, one can include further additional information (\eg raw LIDAR data, camera images, pedestrian skeleton or gaze direction estimates) in this framework by encoding it as a vector and adding it to this backbone of representation vectors, $e_\mathbf{x}$.
+More generally, one can include further additional information (e.g., raw LIDAR data, camera images, pedestrian skeleton or gaze direction estimates) in this framework by encoding it as a vector and adding it to this backbone of representation vectors, $e_\mathbf{x}$.

 {\bf Encoding Future Ego-Agent Motion Plans.} Producing predictions which take into account future ego-agent motion is an important capability for robotic decision making and control.
-Specifically, it allows for the evaluation of motion plans ahead of time, taking into account the response of other agents.
-We encode the future $T$ timesteps of the autonomous agent's motion plan using a bi-directional LSTM with 32 hidden dimensions.
-We use a bi-directional LSTM due to their strong performance on other sequence summarization tasks \cite{BritzGoldieEtAl2017}.
+Specifically, it allows for the evaluation of a set of motion primitives with respect to possible responses from other agents. \textit{Trajectron++} can encode the future $T$ timesteps of the ego-agent's motion plan $\mathbf{y}_\text{R}$ using a bi-directional LSTM with 32 hidden dimensions.
+A bi-directional LSTM is used due to its strong performance on other sequence summarization tasks \cite{BritzGoldieEtAl2017}.
 The final hidden states are then concatenated into the backbone of representation vectors, $e_\mathbf{x}$.